Which geodesic flows are left-handed ?: Preliminaries

 Call~$\Tpqr$ the template with two ribbons whose embedding in~$\US$ is depicted on Figure~\ref{F:Tpqr}, whose left and right ribbons are labelled by $a$ and $b$ respectively, and whose kneading sequences are the words $u_L, u_R, v_L, v_R$ given by Table~\ref{Table}.

-\begin{theorem}\cite[Theomem A]{PierreTali} There is a one-to-one correspondance between periodic orbits of the geodesic flow~$\fgeod$ on~$\US$ and periodic orbits of the template~$\Tpqr$ such that its restriction to every finite collection is an isotopy. \end{theorem}
+\begin{theorem}\cite[Theomem A]{PierreTali} Up to one exception, there is a one-to-one correspondence between periodic orbits of the geodesic flow~$\fgeod$ on~$\US$ and periodic orbits of the template~$\Tpqr$ such that its restriction to every finite collection is induced by an isotopy (which depends on the collection). \end{theorem}

-Actually, the original statement includes an exception, namely there are two orbits of the template that correspond to the same orbit of the geodesic flow.
-This imprecision is not a problem, since our strategy is now to prove that any orbits of~$\Tpqr$ have negative linking number in~$\U\Spqr$.
+The exception mentioned in the statement consists of two orbits of the template that correspond to the same orbit of the geodesic flow.
+In the sequel, we only need to consider the knots and links in $\Tpqr$ since our strategy is now to prove that any orbits of~$\Tpqr$ have negative linking number in~$\U\Spqr$.
+The exception is therefore not a problem as we will just prove twice that a given orbit links negatively with all others.